 Trains to Glasgow Queen Street Station

-Glasgow Queen Street Station is located in Glasgow City Centre, north of George Square and east of North Hanover Street.
-It is the smaller railway station of two mainline stations in Glasgow City Centre, with Glasgow Central the other.
-The walk between Glasgow Queen Street Station and Glasgow Central Station is under 10 minutes; it is easy to get between them.
+Glasgow Queen Street is the major station located in Glasgow City Centre, Scotland popular amongst commuter and leisure passengers.
+Situated between George Square and N Hanover Street, it is the smaller of two mainline stations in the City Centre, with Glasgow Central being the other.
+The walk between Queen St. and Central is under 10 minutes; it is easy to get between them.

-Glasgow Queen Street Station is the forty-first busiest station in the UK, the eleventh busiest station outside of London, and the third busiest station in Scotland after Glasgow Central Station and Edinburgh Waverley Station.
-In the year 2019-20, the station served 16.69 million passengers.
+Glasgow Queen Street Station is the forty-first busiest in the UK, the eleventh busiest outside of London, and the third busiest in Scotland after Glasgow Central and Edinburgh Waverley.
+Edinburgh Waverley is easily reachable with an average journey time of 1 hour 8 minutes.

-Glasgow Queen Street Station was opened in 1842 by Edinburgh and Glasgow Railway as Dundas Street Station.
-The station's name was later changed from Dundas Street Station to Queen Street Station.
+Glasgow Queen St. Station was opened in 1842 by the Edinburgh and Glasgow Railway as Dundas Street.
+The station's name was later changed from Dundas Street to Queen Street.

 Station Area Map

-Glasgow Queen Street Station is positioned in the city centre between George Square and North Hanover Street and North of the River Clyde.
-There are several landmarks nearby, including the Cathedral, the King's Theatre, and Buchanan Street, the main shopping district in the city.
+Glasgow Queen Street Station is in the city's centre near N Hanover Street and North of the River Clyde.
+Several landmarks are nearby, including the Cathedral, the King's Theatre, and Buchanan Street, the main shopping district in the city.

-The Railway Station has nine platforms, with seven on the High Level and two on the Low Level.
-Services on the High-Level platforms run from North to South, and those on the Low Level run from East to West.
+There is an expanded concourse with nine platforms running national rail services, with Platform 1 - 7 on the High Level and Platform 8 and Platform 9 on the Low Level.
+Services on the High-Level platforms run Southwards and those on the Low-Level run from East to West.
 Staircases connect the two levels at either end of the platforms and by lift on Platform 7 of the High Level.

 Hotels Near Glasgow Queen Street Train Station